tsiege/Tech-Interview-Cheat-Sheet/README.md

 ### **Quicksort**
 #### Definition:
 - A comparison based sorting algorithm
-  - Divides entire dataset in half by selecting the average element and putting all smaller elements to the left of the average.
+  - Divides entire dataset in half by selecting the middle element and putting all smaller elements to the left of the element and larger ones to the right.
   - It repeats this process on the left side until it is comparing only two elements at which point the left side is sorted.
   - When the left side is finished sorting it performs the same operation on the right side.
 - Computer architecture favors the quicksort process.